This article is primarily about preparing soil before planting trees (ornamental or fruiting), hedging, roses, and other shrubs.

 • To break up soil compaction, thus opening the way for new roots to penetrate deeply.

-• To remove perennial weeds, other roots, and large stones.
+• To remove weeds, grass, other roots, and large stones.

-The core reason for soil preparation is not so that you can dig in well rotted organic matter (like compost or manure) deep down.
+Digging in well rotted organic matter (like compost or manure) is optional.

-Digging organic matter can be helpful in some cases, unnecessary in others, and in the case of heavy clay, it is not even a good idea.
+Adding organic matter to the planting hole is helpful in many cases, unnecessary in some, and in the case of heavy clay, it is not really a good idea.

 Is Soil Preparation Always Necessary?